fogfish/fogfish.github.io/_posts/2019-08-23-purely-functional-cloud-with-aws-cdk.md

 # Purely Functional Cloud Components with AWS CDK

 Let's continue [the discussion about composition](/2019/07/28/composable-cloud-components-with-aws-cdk.html) in AWS CDK.
-AWS development kit ignores a pure functional approach.
+AWS development kit do not implement a pure functional approach.
 The abstraction of cloud resources is exposed using class hierarchy, each type represents a "cloud component" and encapsulates everything AWS CloudFormation needs to create the component.
 A shift from category of classes to category of pure functions simplifies the development by **scraping boilerplate**.
 A pure function component of type `IaaC<T>` is a right approach to express semantic of Infrastructure as a Code.
 These function takes a scope cdk.Construct and creates a new element.

 ```typescript
 type IaaC<T> = (scope: cdk.Construct) => T